Middle Kingdom of Egypt: Art

 Towards the end of the Middle Kingdom, there was a change to the art pieces placed in non-royal tombs.
 The amount of wooden tomb models decreased drastically, and they were replaced by small faience models of food.
 Magic wands and rods, models of protective animals, and fertility figures began to be buried with the dead.
 Additionally, the number of statues and funerary stelae increased, but their quality decreased.
 In the late Twelfth Dynasty, coffins with interior decorations became rare, and the decorations on the outside became more elaborate.
 The rishi-coffin made its first appearance during this time.
 Made of wood or cartonnage, the coffin was in the shape of a body wrapped in linen, wearing a beaded collar and a funerary mask.

 There were also changes to the art form of stelae in the Middle Kingdom.
 During this time, round-topped stelae developed out of the rectangular form of previous periods.
 Many examples of both of these types come from this period; excavation at Abydos yielded over 2000 private stelae, ranging from excellent works to crude objects, although very few belonged to the elite.
 Additionally, classic royal commemorative stelae were first found in this period.
-These took the form of a round-topped stelae, and they were used to mark boundaries.
+These took the form of round-topped stelae, and they were used to mark boundaries.
 For example, Senusret III used them to mark the boundary between Egypt and Nubia.
 Because of the prosperity of this period, the lower elite were able to commission statues and stelae for themselves, although these were of poorer artistic quality.
 Those who commissioned non-royal stelae had the ultimate goal of eternal existence.
 This goal was communicated with the specific placement of information on the stone slabs similar to royal stelae (the owner's image, offering formula, inscriptions of names, lineage and titles).